SLA for Azure SQL Database

 Monthly Uptime %= 100 * (Maximum Available Minutes-Downtime) / Maximum Available Minutes

-The following Service Levels and Service Credits are applicable to Customer’s use of the Business critical or Premium tiers of the SQL Database Service configured for Zone Redundant Deployments:
+The following Service Levels and Service Credits are applicable to Customer's use of the General Purpose, Business Critical or Premium tiers of the SQL Database Service configured for Zone Redundant Deployments:

 |Monthly Uptime Percentage||Service Credit|

-The following Service Levels and Service Credits are applicable to Customer’s use of the Business critical or Premium tiers of the SQL Database Service not configured for Zone Redundant Deployments:
+The following Service Levels and Service Credits are applicable to Customer's use of the Hyperscale, Business Critical, Premium or General Purpose, of the SQL Database Service not configured for Zone Redundant Deployments:

 |Monthly Uptime Percentage||Service Credit|

-The following Service Levels and Service Credits are applicable to Customer’s use of the General purpose, Standard or Basic tiers of the SQL Database Service:
+The following Service Levels and Service Credits are applicable to Customer's use of the Basic or Standard tiers of the SQL Database Service:

 |Monthly Uptime Percentage||Service Credit|

 "Geo-Replication Link" is a programmatic object representing a connection between a specific Primary and the Secondary.